rail2025/AetherDraw/README.md

 🌐 Relay Server Design

-The official server (wss://aetherdraw-server.onrender.com/ws) is open source:
+The server protects your privacy:

     🧠 Stateless by design — acts as a dumb relay.